1922 regnal list of Ethiopia: Notes

 Dating system: The regnal list uses the Ethiopian Calendar.
 This calendar is 8 years behind the Gregorian calendar from January 1 to September 10 and 7 years behind from September 11 to December 31.

 Names and regnal numbering: Exact names of monarchs can differ between versions of the list, with the versions of the list written by Alaqa Taye Gabra Mariam and Heruy Wolde Selassie occasionally having expanded or additional names for some rulers compared to those on the list quoted by Charles F. Rey.
 This affects the regnal numbering of monarchs, which is sometimes incorrect on certain versions of the list.
 Transliteration of names from Geʽez to English has also resulted in some variation in the exact spellings of names.
 (Note: Examples of this include "Ayba" (አይባ) and "Ayibe" (አይቤ), "Nikti" (ኒክቲ) and "Nekate" (ነካቲ), "Piyankihi" (ፒያንኪሂ) and "Wiyankihi" (ዊያንኪሂ), "Salayba" (ሰላይባ) and "Saladoba" (ሰላዶባ) and "Setwa" (ሲትዋ) and "Sutuwa" (ሱቱዋ).)
 The following list combines names across different versions of the regnal list and uses adjusted spellings of names for consistency.

 Multiple names: Many monarchs have multiple names listed, similar to the way that the Emperors of Ethiopia who reigned from 1270 to 1974 often chose a throne name upon their accession to the throne.
-The few cases where the throne name is specified, it is the second name of that monarch.
-(Note: For example, Tafari's list stated that for the 200th monarch, Ahywa Sofya, it is Sofya that is her regnal name.
+In the few cases where the throne name is specified, it is the second name of that monarch.
+(Note: For example, Tafari's list stated that for the 200th monarch, Ahywa Sofya, her regnal name is Sofya.
 The same list states that Mara Takla Haymanot's regnal name was Zagwe.
 Taye Gabra Mariam's list states that for the 167th monarch, Sartu Tsenfa Asagad, it is "Tsenfa Asagad" that is his regnal name.)
 Exceptions to this are the emperors Iyasu I and Iyasu II, who have their throne names placed before birth names.
-The tables below list names of each monarch based on the order they are presented on the original regnal list.
+The tables below list the names of each monarch based on the order in which they are presented on the original regnal list.